Mark Rendall biography

 Mark played the title character in Court TV's Peabody award-winning true story, The Interrogation of Michael Crowe (2002) and received a 2004 ACTRA Toronto Award nomination for Outstanding Performance - Male.
 In Don McKellar's feature film comedy Childstar (2005), opposite Jennifer Jason Leigh and Eric Stoltz, Mark played the title role of Taylor Brandon Burns, a spoiled U.S. child star who wreaks havoc when he comes to Canada to star in an action flick.
 He has also done voice work for several animated productions, including TV series such as Arthur and The Berenstain Bears.
 He moved into the international spotlight with a role in Silk (2007), starring Keira Knightley, though he continued to work in Canadian productions, including starring roles in the low budget features Victoria Day (2009), Year of the Carnivore (2010), Algonquin (2013), and The Bird Men (2013).

-Most recently, he starred in the fantasy romance The History of Love (2016), starring Gemma Arterton, and the romantic drama The Other Half (2016), starring Tatiana Maslany.
+He starred opposite Gemma Arterton in the fantasy romance The History of Love (2016), and with Tatiana Maslany in the romantic drama The Other Half (2016).

 Mark Rendall Filmography